Michael J. Kelly, JD, LLM

 • Cuban Affairs

-Witmer Richard C., Moreno Erika, Borchers Patrick J., Kelly Michael J., A proposed property claims settlement mechanism for the United States and Cuba
+Witmer Richard C., etal A proposed property claims settlement mechanism for the United States and Cuba

 2, p.
 1 - 11 2007